So I gave up on lists for work over a year ago having made them all of my life.

 - At the end of each working section I put the scrumpled up paper into our fire or into the fire basket to burn later.
 Once completed they are gone!
 I don’t need to hang onto them in a list in a notebook they are done!!!

-- Say a quick thankyou to myself for being able to get that task done and move onto the next!
+- Say a quick thank-you to myself for being able to get that task done and move onto the next and light that fire in gratitude of how much I’ve got done!

 Let me know if you guys try my technique – I’d love to hear from you.